Algotech75/x-plane-osm-map/README.md

 # Misc

-If you have only 1 machein, and if you select the menu file -> "Stay on top", you can see the map while X-Plane is running.
+If you have only 1 machine, and if you select the menu file -> "Stay on top", you can see the map while X-Plane is running.
 You can modify the transparency and hide the title bar too (but you must display the title bar to move the map !).

 ![](/doc/screenshot4.png)